 Do you know the history behind any of the pieces?

 My mother acquired both her engagement ring and wedding band the year she and my father married, in the early 1970s.
-Years later, she customized her wedding set further by adding her Aunt Ethel's early 18th-century emeralds.
+Years later, she customized her wedding set by adding her Aunt Ethel's early 18th century emeralds.
 The two were very close and my mother was able to honor that bond through her jewelry.

 When my mother was healthy, she was active and daring, someone who could bring a spark of shimmer into your life.
 I knew I would have her blessing to revive her jewelry again.
 And I wanted the new designs to reflect her personality.

-With my visions in mind, I purchased one new earring with nine beautiful diamonds set in white gold.
-It was just the piece I needed to combine with my mother's jewelry to create what I had dreamed up.
+With my vision in mind, I purchased one new earring with nine beautiful diamonds set in white gold.
+It was just the piece I needed.

-How did you go about finding a jeweler to bring your vision to life?
+How did you find a jeweler to bring your vision to life?

 I then went to a second jeweler, and from the moment I walked in, I felt welcomed.
 They took time to listen to my story.
 They looked at all the jewelry I had, sized it, looked for any major flaws, and even took notes in order to give me a quote that day.
 They pulled visuals to help me understand when they were describing some design ideas.
 They were sincere and caring and acted like I was the only person in the store.